Lawn Core Aeration

 Dormant Bermuda lawns should be dethatched prior to the Spring green-up period (November-May) to remove the thatch build-up that has accumulated during the growing season.
 Early Spring dethatching helps to encourage Bermuda grass to come out of dormancy as temperatures climb into the 80's and 90's.
 In general, lawns can be dethatched anytime when the thatch layer has become greater than 3/4".

-NOTE: DUE TO COVID-19 AND LACK OF LABOR RESOURCES, I CANNOT OFFER LAWN DETHATCHING AT THIS TIME.
+NOTE: DUE TO THE LACK OF LABOR RESOURCES, I CANNOT OFFER LAWN DETHATCHING AT THIS TIME.

 What is your pricing for Dethatching?